 PLEASE ALSO SEE OUR COMPANION HISTORIES

-Another Kress project came about 12 years later when the massive outdoor screen at the corner of Pico and Westwood was lifted up and transported 1.7 miles west to 12109 West Olympic Boulevard at the corner of Bundy (rather than Sepulveda, as noted on the top photograph above).
-Opened in 1934 with a single huge speaker on top of the screen—very obnoxious, if you were living in the neighborhood—and known at first simply as the Drive-In Theatre, it was later referred to as the Pico Drive-In once others of the type were quickly built in Los Angeles.
+Another Kress project came in 1944 when the massive outdoor screen at the southwest corner of Pico and Westwood boulevards was lifted up and transported 1.7 miles west to 12109 West Olympic Boulevard at the northwest corner of Bundy (rather than Sepulveda, as noted on the top photograph above).
+It had opened on Pico in 1934 with a single huge speaker on top of the screen—very obnoxious, if you were living in the neighborhood; at first known simply as the Drive-In Theatre, it was later referred to as the Pico Drive-In once others of the type were quickly built in Los Angeles.
 At a time when propriety required a certain amount of dressing up even just to go to the movies at a downtown theater, the lady of the house was lured to the drive-in with the slogan "Leave Your Girdle at Home."
 In its new location the Pico became the Olympic, which lasted until 1973.
 (For an excellent brief history of local drive-ins, see the Los Angeles Times.)